Venue Feature: The Barns at Wesleyan Hills

 Barns at Wesleyan Hills Wedding Costs

-If you’re planning your wedding and considering this venue, here are some Barns at Wesleyan Hills wedding cost factors to keep in mind:
+To help you with your wedding planning process, here are some Barns at Wesleyan Hills wedding cost factors to keep in mind:

 - Five hours of use of the getting ready suite in the Little Barn are included in your ceremony fee

 - Pre-ceremony comfort upgrades, such as a champagne station or signature cocktails available as refreshments for your guests

 - Depending on the season, The Barns at Wesleyan Hills has other offers, like popsicles

 - Cigars and whiskey

 Hotels Near The Barns at Wesleyan Hills

 Naturally, you may be wondering about hotel options for yourselves and your guests when getting married at The Barns.
 Here are some, all within 15 minutes:

 - Inn at Middletown (Middletown, CT): With rooms starting at around $215/night, it’s a very popular getting ready hotel for weddings in the area.

 - The Spirit of 76 House (Higganum, CT): A bed and breakfast requiring a two-night stay and starts at about $120/night.

 - Courtyard by Marriott Hartford Cromwell (Cromwell, CT): Rooms run from about $160/night.

 - Fairfield (Wallingford, CT): Next door to the Wallingford Marriott, this hotel has rooms starting around $140/night.

 - Homewood Suites (Wallingford, CT): Right next to the Fairfield.
 Rooms start at about $160/night.

 - Hilton Garden Inn (Wallingford, CT): Yet a fourth hotel in this area, this one is down the road from the Homewood Suites.
 Rooms start at $134/night.